aboss123/Ice-Programming-Language-Submission/README.md

 ## What's next for Ice Programming Language
 I plan on adding functions and recursive function calling, then I may proceed on to custom structure types.
 After doing these thing, I plan on editing my implementation to make it cleaner and more readable.

-## Honors and Awards

-This was a project made at the MLH Hacathon hths.hacks() that won.
-The link to the devpost is here: https://devpost.com/software/ice-programming-language